First-time Purchase Discount

 B.2.5 Pigments (40 mg/kg)

-Comments about the Chemical composition of Extra Virgin Olive Oils
+Comments on the Chemical Composition of Extra Virgin Olive Oil

-d) Most of the unsaponifiable fraction is lost in the refining process.
+d) Most of the compounds in the unsaponifiable fraction are lost during the refining process.

 Read more

-The saponifiable fraction represents more than 98% of the composition of the Virgin olive oils.
-It is formed by all the fatty acids, as they are grouped forming triglycerides and diglycerides, or are free.
+The saponifiable fraction represents more than 98% of the composition of virgin olive oil.
+It is made up of all the fatty acids, whether they are combined to form triglycerides and diglycerides or are present as free fatty acids.

-What we usually know as fats are these fatty acids.
-These are classified according to their saturation degree.
-There are saturated, monounsaturated and polyunsaturated, according to the following scheme:
+What we commonly refer to as fats are these fatty acids.
+They are classified according to their degree of saturation into saturated, monounsaturated and polyunsaturated fatty acids, as shown below.

 Fatty Acids: